Professor, Cinema Art and Science

-Wenhwa Tsao, an award-winning filmmaker and educator, has a myriad of fascinating stories to tell, one of which is how she was first introduced to film.
-Born and raised in Taiwan, Tsao grew up impoverished with undiagnosed dyslexia, which cost her the opportunity to be properly educated.
-At age 17 she was attending a home economics school when she met a Catholic priest who offered a course in Super 8 filmmaking.
-Although Tsao had only been exposed to Chinese propaganda films as a child, she was intrigued by the silver screen and immediately seized the opportunity to explore the craft.
+Born and raised in Taiwan, Ts’ao grew up impoverished and with undiagnosed dyslexia, which cost her the opportunity to be properly educated.
+At age 17, she met a Catholic priest who offered a course in Super 8 filmmaking.
+Although Ts’ao had only been exposed to Chinese propaganda films as a child, she was intrigued by the silver screen and immediately seized the opportunity to explore the craft.

 Unafraid to tackle difficult subjects, Ts’ao made her first film about the relationship of a lesbian couple living in rural Taiwan.
 Although controversial, the film helped those around her realize that she was serious about filmmaking.
 The priest encouraged Ts’ao to pursue a film education in the United States, where she received a BA in photography, then received a full scholarship to pursue an MFA degree in Photography and Film at Virginia Commonwealth University.